 3. Submit proof of sufficient funding to cover your expenses during your year or semester at USM.

 - Students coming on exchange pay tuition and fees to their home school.
 However, immigration requires that you document that you have sufficient funding for your expenses that will be paid in the US.

 - Students will be responsible for any fees tied specifically to courses such as Art or Music fees, as well as technology fees for online courses.

-Students coming from Keele, Winchester, Sogang, Leicster, Kanda Gaigo & Radboud must document $7550.00 for one semester.
-If you are staying for a full academic year simply double that amount.
+Students coming from DUFE, Keele, Winchester, Sogang, Leicester, Kanda Gaigo, Reykavik, Radboud, and Yokohama City University must document $8304.00 for one semester.
+If you are staying for a full academic year simply double that amount. ($16,608)